os-fpga/Virtual-FPGA-Lab/README.md

 4. Icebreaker FPGA ([Product Link](https://1bitsquared.com/products/icebreaker))
 5. Nexys A7 ([Product Link](https://store.digilentinc.com/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/))
 6. CLEAR ([Article](https://www.hackster.io/news/efabless-clear-is-a-fully-open-source-asic-with-embedded-fpga-and-risc-v-core-now-on-groupgets-8ed72c5cff6a)) (no physical FPGA flow)
+7. Tiny Tapeout Evaluation Board (See [Tiny Tapeout](https://tinytapeout.com/))

 Currently we demonstrate using only these boards and we plan to add more boards in the future.
 You can very easily [add your own FPGA boards](fpga/readme.md).
 Contributions are welcome.

 ## Development Flow

-Just click [here](http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2FBalaDhinesh%2FVirtual-FPGA-Lab%2Fmain%2Fexamples%2Ffpga_lab.tlv), and go! _(Right-click to open in a new tab.)_ Instructions below will guide you.
+For simulation-based development, just click [here](http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2FBalaDhinesh%2FVirtual-FPGA-Lab%2Fmain%2Fexamples%2Ffpga_lab.tlv), and go! _(Right-click to open in a new tab.)_ Instructions below will guide you.

 You can also start from any of the [example project](#examples) here.

+For deployment to an FPGA, clone this repository or any other repository that uses this virtual lab, and open a starting-point (TL-)Verilog file in Makerchip.
 Alternately, especially for local FPGA use, you can use [Makerchip-app](https://pypi.org/project/makerchip-app/) to edit files on your local machine (where you can maintain your git repository and run FPGA flows).

 Once you have some logic running in simulation, you'll be able to export your design to any supported physical FPGA board using these [instructions](fpga/readme.md).